- What is scale in music?

 3. Phrygian Mode

-The Phrygian mode of a musical scale begins at the third degree of a major scale.
+The Phrygian music modes scale begins at the third degree of a major scale.

 This sounds almost as if a natural minor scale except with a minor second on the second degree.
 Now this flattened 2nd degree gives this mode a middle eastern musical flavor.
 Spanish music also has influences of Phrygian Mode of scales